radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 ![An image showing ](Media/Image7.26.jpg)

-Figure 7.2: Site-to-Site VPN or VPC Peering
+Figure 7.2: Secure Data Connector for Accessing Data Sources in a Different Network

 ### Inter-cluster Replication for RadiantOne Directory Stores